NoraAlshehri/Student-GPA-result/README.md

 # Student-GPA-result
-    Developed a Student Information application using Kotlin and Jetpack Compose to strengthen my Android development skills.

 * Implemented State Management using remember and mutableStateOf to dynamically update the displayed student information.
 * Created a Next Student functionality that allows users to navigate through multiple student records.
 * Applied conditional logic to display different status images based on the student’s GPA (Pass/Failed).